Skip to main content

 MoU on Unsolicited Communications

-The Australian Communications and Media Authority and the Info-communications Media Development Authority of Singapore will enhance cooperation in relation to combatting unsolicited telemarketing, spam and scams.
+The Australian Communications and Media Authority and the Info-communications Media Development Authority of Singapore agreed to enhance cooperation in relation to combatting unsolicited telemarketing, spam and scams.

 Back to top